Translations

 10/1/2020, Thursday, and Halloween marked full moons in October.
 Why is it called a blue moon?

-Well, on Halloween, Mrs. Appalachian Irishman had the “spooky” oil change on the car, and then she spent about “$1,000,000” at the IGA for groceries.
+Well, on Halloween, Mrs. Appalachian Irishman had the “spooky” oil change, for the car, as I've stated.
+Then, she spent about “$1,000,000” at the IGA for groceries.
 I mean, really?
-Can’t the price of a week of groceries stay at least about $100?
+Can’t the price of a week's worth of groceries stay at least about $100?
 It used to be about $60.
 It climbed slowly.
-The Corona Myopia drove it to $100 a week.
-Now, the number punches the $150 range.
-STOP IT!
+Corona Myopia has driven the cost to $100 a week.
+Now, the total is punching the $150 range.
+Stop it!

-After hauling trash, I figured that my Georgia Bulldogs would beat the Kentucky Wildkitties, as they did.
+After hauling trash, I figured that my Georgia Bulldogs would beat the Kentucky “Wildkitties,” as they did.
 My error was that I didn’t go hiking.
-Instead, I decided to take about three hours to clean out the garage, front porch area, etc., at the house.
-Well, I got work done, and Molly had some fun with me.
-My right foot did NOT enjoy that much time on the concrete.
-My right foot, and I, would have enjoyed three hours in the woods much better.
+Instead, I decided to take about three hours to clean out the garage, front porch area, and so forth, at the house.
+Well, I got the work done, and Molly had some fun with me.
+My right foot did not enjoy that much time on the concrete.
+My right foot would have enjoyed three hours in the woods much better.

-By the way, 10/31/2020 was Molly doggy's birthday!
-She’s an age 5 “ol' puppy” now!
-A former work colleague and still friend, and her husband, had found Molly, on Halloween, in 2015.
+By the way, 10/31/2020 was Molly's birthday!
+She’s an age five “ol' puppy” now!
+A former work colleague, still a friend, and her husband had found Molly, on Halloween, in 2015.
 Molly wasn’t too many months old yet.
 Well, we got Molly later that year – on 11/21/15, which was the month and day that Papaw Ferrell passed, in 1970.
-Molly doggy had a fine birthday!
+Molly had a fine birthday!

-Did y’all roll back them thar clocks Saturday night?
+Did y’all roll back “them thar” clocks Saturday night?
 I didn’t.
-I waited until Sunday morning early – for all them thar clocks, timers, gadgets, etc.
+I waited until early Sunday morning – for all “them thar” clocks, timers, and gadgets.

-Well, we’re finally done with “guvrmint” time another year!
+Well, we’re finally done with “guvrmint” time, for another year!
 Papaw Ferrell never did like the time change.
 He called it “guvrmint” time.
-I was age 10 when he passed, at age 90.
+I was age ten when he passed, at age 90.
 I remember!

 I had hoped that the weather forecasting folks would have been wrong.
-The sky Saturday morning looked like rain in a day or two.
+The sky, on Saturday morning, looked like rain, in a day or two.
 I figured two.
 The weather folks figured one.
 They were right, and I was wrong – on a very rare occasion.
 The overnight to early morning rain ended.
-The very windy wind continued.
-I almost hiked Sunday afternoon, knowing it would be a bit muddy and very windy.
+A very strong wind continued.
+I almost hiked Sunday afternoon, knowing that it would be a bit muddy and very windy.
 (Listen for trees cracking!
 One might be falling toward you!)
 As the “lazy bum” that I am, I stayed off the trail that afternoon.
 I thought that I’d write y’all this here letter instead.
 I hope that you enjoy it.

 What time is supper dear?
 Let’s see is it 7:15 PM or 6:15 PM?
 Dang, I don’t know!
 I’m hungry!
-I’m coming to get beef jerky soon, unless you tell me supper is ready!
+I’m coming, to get some beef jerky soon, unless you tell me supper is ready!
 You’re on 15-minute supper overtime!

-Monday, 11/2/20, update: I had planned post this article yesterday.
+Monday, 11/2/2020, update: I had planned to publish this article yesterday.
 At 6:15 PM, regular time, Mrs. Appalachian Irishman remarked, “it’s ready!”
 Well, that led me to the eatin’ area fast!
-Afterward, we enjoyed some “indoor Molly doggy” time, before bed – Mrs. Appalachian Irishman about 9 PM (or was it 10 PM).
-I hit the hay about 10 PM (or was it 11 PM)?
+Afterward, we enjoyed some indoor time with Molly, before bed.
+Mrs. Appalachian Irishman hit the hay, about 9 PM (or was it 10 PM).
+I joined her, about 10 PM (or was it 11 PM)?

 No comments: